 Bishopville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bishopville is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Bishopville who work in office and administrative support (18.25%), healthcare (14.74%), and community and social services (8.07%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 22.11% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Bishopville telecommute to their jobs.
+Overall, about 22.11% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Bishopville is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Bishopville’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.